SphericalCowww/ROS_init_practice/ros2_ws5_manipulator/README.md

 ### moveit2 setup assistance with an arm and gripper now with mesh

+Mesh obtained from <a href="https://www.udemy.com/course/robotics-and-ros-2-learn-by-doing-manipulators/">Udemy</a>, lecture 44.
 Checking the basic rviz model:

     colcon build
     source install/setup.bash